Floquet breathers in a modulated nonlinear lattice: Breathers with space-time modulation

 \subsection{Stability of breathers in the time-modulated system}

-Let as suppose that the breather solution for a time crystals with $T_b=n_T T_m$, with $n_T$ an integer larger than 1., the $T_m$-periodic system is also $T_b$ periodic, and to analyze the stability we can construct the Floquet matrix integrating a small perturbation of the initial coordinates and momentum and observing the perturbation after $T=T_b$.
-For each changed coordinate we obtain a column of the Floquet matrix $F$.
-Its eigenvalues lie at the unit circle if the system is stable.
-For autonomous systems symplectic systems\,\cite{aubry2006} there are always two eigenvalues of $F$ at $+1$, corresponding to $u_t=\dot u$, the phase mode, as it represents that if $u(t)$ is a $T_b$ periodic solution, $u(t+d t)$ is also a solution, and the growth mode, indicating that around a solution there is another one with slightly different amplitude.
+Let as suppose a breather solution with $T_\text{b}=n_T T_m$, with $n_T$ an integer larger than 1, the $T_m$-periodic system is also $T_\text{b}$ periodic, and to analyze the linear stability we can construct the Floquet matrix integrating a small perturbation of the initial coordinates and momenta and observing the perturbation after $T=T_\text{b}$.
+For each changed coordinate or momentum we obtain a column of the Floquet matrix $F$.
+Its eigenvalues lie on the unit circle if the system is stable.
+For autonomous symplectic systems\,\cite{aubry2006} there are always two eigenvalues of $F$ at $+1$, corresponding to $u_t=\dot u$, the phase mode, as it represents the fact that if $u(t)$ is a $T_\text{b}$ periodic solution, $u(t+d t)$ is also a periodic solution, and the growth mode, indicating that around a solution there is another one with slightly different amplitude.

-Those two eigenvalues do not generally appear for the non-autonomous system as can be seen in Fig.\,\ref{fig_floquetextended}-left for $\Omega=2\wb$.
+Those two eigenvalues do not generally appear for the non-autonomous system, as can be seen in Fig.\,\ref{fig_floquetextended}-top-left for $\Omega=2\wb$.
 The explanation is that if we write the dynamical equations \eqref{eq:nonlinearscaled} in a condensed form as:

 where $L_n u= -\omega_1^2 u_n+\kappa (u_{n+1}+u_{n-1}-2u_n)$, with $\omega_1^2=\omega_0^2-\delta_1=\omega_0^2-1/d_0^3$, being the linear, unmodulated part of the dynamical system, with $V(0)=0$; and $V(u_n)=1/d_0-1/\sqrt{d_0^2+u_n^2}$, the local non-modulated on-site potential.